Trensant/TrensantGFX/README.md

 ## TODO
-TrensantGFX hanldes insuring that all chart-libs are loaded before rendering calls are made and if they are not loaded will cache the data (in a closure) until the chart lib is avaliable.
+TrensantGFX handles insuring that all chart-libs are loaded before rendering calls are made and if they are not loaded will cache the data (in a closure) until the chart lib is avaliable.
 This frees the developer from maintaining library load states accross the various libaries.

 ## License